nomisRev/ktor-typed/README.md

-# Ktor-Tapir
+# Ktor-Typed

 A type-safe API framework for Ktor applications, inspired by Tapir and FastAPI, providing automatic parameter extraction, validation, and serialization.

 ## Overview

-Ktor-Tapir is a library that enables you to define type-safe APIs in Kotlin with a focus on:
+Ktor-Typed is a library that enables you to define type-safe APIs in Kotlin with a focus on:

 - **Type Safety**: Compile-time type checking for all API parameters
 - **Automatic Validation**: Built-in validation for parameters with clear error messages